the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 ##Non-Goals
-* We are not going to implement a messaging client.
-StudyBuddy will be used strictly for exchanging email addresses or phone numbers.
 * We are not planning on implementing GPS location services, although that could be a feature in future implementations.
 We plan on keeping the location aspect limited to inputs for University of enrollment, and distance willing to travel.
 * We are not currently planning on adding features for managing existing study groups.
 StudyBuddy is meant to be a study-match-making application rather than a team management application (of which there are already many).